swimca/collision_detection/README.md

 * CDMesh - a collection of triangles and the vertices they reference

 # Tests
+The following functions have been defined for checking for collisions of these primitives with each other.
 * CDCollision_ray_triangle() - tests whether a ray intersects with a a triangle and returns the intersection point in the triangle and the intersection point in the ray if so.